 The RW Part A primary care visit consist of a client examination by a qualified Medical Doctor, Nurse Practitioner, Clinical Nurse Specialist and/or Physician Assistant and includes all ancillary services such as eligibility screening, patient medication/treatment education, adherence education, counseling and support; medication access/linkage; and as clinically indicated, OB/GYN specialty procedures, nutritional counseling, routine laboratory and radiology.
-All primary care services must be provided in accordance with the current U.S. Department of Health and Human Services guidelines (HHS)
+All primary care services must be provided in accordance with the current U.S. Department of Health and Human Services guidelines (HHS).

-1.0 Medical Care for persons with HIV disease should reflect competence and experience in both primary care and therapeutics known to be effective in the treatment of HIV infection and is consistent with the most current published HHS treatment guidelines 1.1 Minimum Qualifications Medical care for HIV infected persons shall be provided by MD, NP, CNS or PA licensed in the State of Texas and has at least two years paid experience in HIV/AIDS care including fellowship.
-Credentials on file 1.2 Licensing, Knowledge, Skills and Experience All staff maintain current organizational licensure (and/or applicable certification) and professional licensure The agency must keep professional licensure of all staff providing clinical services including physicians, nurses, social workers, etc. Supervising/attending physicians of the practice show continuous professional development through the following HRSA recommendations for HIV-qualified physicians (www.hivma.org): Clinical management of at least 25 HIV-infected patients within the last year Documentation in personnel record
+1.0 Medical Care for persons with HIV should reflect competence and experience in both primary care and therapeutics known to be effective in the treatment of HIV infection and is consistent with the most current published HHS treatment guidelines 1.1 Minimum QualificationsMedical care for persons living with HIV shall be provided byMD, NP, CNS or PA licensed in the State of Texas and has at leasttwo years paid experience in HIV care including fellowship.
+Credentials on file 1.2 Licensing, Knowledge, Skills and Experience All staff maintain current organizational licensure (and/or applicable certification) and professional licensure The agency must keep professional licensure of all staff providing clinical services including physicians, nurses, social workers, etc. Supervising/attending physicians of the practice show continuous professional development through the following HRSA recommendations for HIV-qualified physicians (www.hivma.org): Clinical management of at least 25 people living with HIV patients within the last year Documentation in personnel record